Opinion: The Employment Rights Bill will balance the scales

 Media contacts:

-The article The business model for Thames Water has failed first appeared on the UNISON National site.
+The article Labour’s promised change will repair UK, says UNISON first appeared on the UNISON National site.

 Notes to editors: